yetanotherstarvingartist/hello-world/README.md

 # hello-world
-I am a humble man of humble beginnings seeking to leave behind a more gentle world
+I am an ambitious man of humble beginnings seeking to leave behind a more gentle world